God Reveals Himself

 The paradox of these similar Hebrew terms makes me think about how the same ocean that draws me and refreshes me also can bring utter devastation, as we have seen recently with hurricanes Harvey, Irma and Maria.
 Photos of hard hit areas look as though bombs were dropped.
 There is much suffering as a result of land areas and islands now made desolate.
 But this suffering, painful as it is, is only temporary.

 The same God who has in store for His faithful a heavenly reward where we will enjoy His presence without any limitation, is the One who will mete out justice to those who refused to receive His offer of eternal life in Christ Jesus the Lord.
 Some people say they hope that on the Day of Judgment they will find favor with God.
 It is important that we who have received eternal life in Christ share God’s truth with them.
 If you go before God on Judgment Day in your sin, you will be judged a sinner and punished eternally.
-If you go before God on Judgment Day in the atonement of Christ, meaning, you already had confessed your sins and received forgiveness through faith in Jesus the Son, you will be saved.
+If you go before God on Judgment Day in the atonement of Christ, meaning, you already had confessed your sins and turned from them, receiving forgiveness through faith in Jesus the Son, you will be saved.
 3 The sinner will be separated eternally from God’s presence; the faithful child will be eternally in God’s presence.
 4 The former will forever be aware of his thirst and long for a drink of water but never be satisfied; the latter will never thirst again.

 The Lord says, “I have set before you life and death, blessings and curses.”
 5 The choice is yours: either by faith you will know God’s reward, or by denying Him you will know His denying you in response to your choice.

-“Now choose life, so that you and your children may live and that you may love the Lord your God, listen to HIs voice, and hold fast to Him.
+“Now choose life, so that you and your children may live and that you may love the Lord your God, listen to His voice, and hold fast to Him.
 For the Lord is your life…”(Deut.
 30:19-20).

 1 See John 7:37-38